Kids Deserve Safe Schools

 The Kids Deserve Safe Schools Coalition, working to support Cincinnati Public Schools (CPS), urges the Cincinnati School Board to:

-• Implement and utilize restorative practices across all in-district schools;
+• Implement and utilize restorative practices across all district schools;

-• Prioritize mental health resources - including hiring more social workers and counselors - to reduce interactions between police and students;
+• Prioritize mental health resources - including hiring more social workers and counselors - to support students;

-• Increase transparency around policing in schools for parents and community members.
+• Increase transparency around disproportionate discipline and policing in schools.

 More details on our goals can be read below.